thisgirlElan/static-site-generator/README.md

 - With npm

 ```
-npm install
 npm run dev

 ```

-After the commands run, open local host's port 3000 on your browser.
+After the command runs, open local host's port 3000 on your browser.

 ```